AntonioRedondo/antonioredondo.com/README.md

 There is more inlining.
 On SCSS files the [`postcss-assets`](https://www.npmjs.com/package/postcss-assets) module is used to inline SVG and some PNG images (small ones, see [example](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/style/intro.scss#L69)) within CSS code.
 This avoid more HTTP requests made from CSS code.

-As you can see **inlining is a technique I find very powerful**.
-You must be careful with it however.
-On HTML code if a same SVG image is used several times among the page the image must not be inlined on the HTML as the code will be repeated for every time the image is used.
-Instead the image must be inlined as a `background-image` CSS property in a `<div>` or similar element.
+**Inlining is a technique very powerful**.
+You must be careful with it though.
+On HTML code if a same SVG image is used several times among the page the image must not be inlined as the SVG code will be repeated for every time the image is inlined.
+Instead the image must be inlined as a `background-image` CSS property for a `<div>` or similar element.
 When using inlined images on SCSS code be careful about the transpiled CSS code doesn’t duplicate any inlined content in generated classes.
 Inspect the generated CSS file and if duplication happens CSS selectors and nesting must be rearranged.

 Non-SVG images have been merged together to avoid extra HTTP requests.
 They are used as `background-image` CSS properties and placed with `background-position` (see [example](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/style/profile.scss#L72)).
 The final production build only makes use of [6 image files](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs/img) (plus another one for the Facebook preview not used on the website).
 Below you can see a set of images combined into one single file and used with `background-image` and `background-position` CSS properties: